shuai-xu/flink/docs/dev/connectors/kinesis.md

 ## Using the Amazon Kinesis Streams Service
 Follow the instructions from the [Amazon Kinesis Streams Developer Guide](https://docs.aws.amazon.com/streams/latest/dev/learning-kinesis-module-one-create-stream.html) to setup Kinesis streams.
-Make sure to create the appropriate IAM policy and user to read / write to the Kinesis streams.
+Make sure to create the appropriate IAM policy and user to read/write to the Kinesis streams.

 ## Kinesis Consumer

-The `FlinkKinesisConsumer` is an exactly-once parallel streaming data source that subscribes to multiple AWS Kinesis streams within the same AWS service region, and can transparently handle resharding of streams while the job is running.
+The `FlinkKinesisConsumer` is an exactly-once parallel streaming data source that subscribes to multiple AWS Kinesis streams within the same AWS service region, and can transparently handle re-sharding of streams while the job is running.
 Each subtask of the consumer is responsible for fetching data records from multiple Kinesis shards.
 The number of shards fetched by each subtask will change as shards are closed and created by Kinesis.